 Research Hours and Use Policies

-King County Archives is currently closed to in-person visits.
-We continue to offer remote reference services via email and telephone, (206) 263-2480.
-We hope to resume in-person reference later this year.
+King County Archives offers remote reference services via email and telephone, (206) 263-2480.
+Our building renovation is complete, and we are moving archival records back on-site.
+We are excited to resume in-person reference later this year.

-Due to the high volume of reference requests, our response times are between 20-25 business days.
-To help us fill your request as quickly as possible, please provide as much specific information as you can, such as document or recording numbers and dates of purchase (if relevant), as well as names, places, or addresses.
+Due to the high volume of reference requests, our response times are between 15-20 business days.
+When submitting a request, please provide as much specific information as you can, such as document or recording numbers and dates of purchase (if relevant), as well as names, places, or addresses.